ory/hydra/README.md

 ## Telemetry

-Our services collect summarized, anonymized data which can optionally be turned off.
+Our services collect summarized, anonymized data that can optionally be turned off.
 Click [here](https://www.ory.sh/docs/next/ecosystem/sqa) to learn more.

 ## Documentation